 Religion in Iraq

 Regardless of the ethnic groupings in Iraq, the vast majority of Iraqis are Muslim.
 The position of Islam in Iraq has altered quite markedly as the country has gone through political transitions.
 Although Saddam Hussein's regime was characterised as secular, the current Iraqi state has used Islam to legitimise its rule and actions.
-The transition to the current regime has also resulted in a shift in power from the Sunnis to the Shias.

 During Ramadan, Muslims fast from dawn to dusk.
 This also means that Iraqi businesses operate on a reduced schedule.